 Some big tech CEO rebuttals:

-This week, The Markup published report where it examined 15,000 popular search queries and found that Google products and services made up 41% of Google’s first page search results.
+This week, The Markup published a report where it examined 15,000 popular search queries and found that Google products and services made up 41% of Google’s first page search results.

 The report included that “at least some FTC staffers had concluded that Google’s boosting its own properties in search rankings ‘led to a significant decrease in traffic for the websites of many vertical competitors,’ according to an internal FTC report, half of which was accidentally provided to The Wall Street Journal.”